A personal mission statement is a powerful tool for helping you focus on the things that are important for you.

-I’m a person with many interests and almost every day I have new ideas and find new things that fascinate me.
+I’m a person with many interests.
+Almost every day I have new ideas and find new things that fascinate me.

-Covey describes in his book how a personal mission statement can help you have a clear vision in mind where to go.
+In his book, Covey describes how a personal mission statement can help you have a clear vision about where to go.

-Like a lighthouse which always shines you the right way and helps you to get your focus in the right direction.
+It’s like a lighthouse which always points you in the right direction, and helps you focus on where you need to go.

-on the values and principles which being and doing are based.
-(Stephen R. Covey)
+the values and principles on which being and doing are based

-I heard several times before about a personal mission statement but didn’t make the effort to do one for me.
+I’d always heard about the benefits of creating a personal mission statement, but didn’t make the effort to create one for myself until recently.

-A Personal Mission Statement – Dealing Better With Change
+Why a Personal Mission Statement Helps You Deal With Change

 Mostly it is hard for us to deal with major changes in our lives.